manolitto/openvlex2/openflex1_to_openvlex2_adapter/README.md

 ### Instructions

-- Print one adapter plate for every OpenFLex 1 tile you want to upgrade
+- Print one adapter plate for every OpenFLex 1 tile you want to upgrade.
+Two sizes are provided.
+The smaller one is meant for upgrading risers, the larger for upgrading legacy bases (if you really want to).
 - Print adapter sockets for every legacy socket on your tiles that you want to upgrade
 - Glue the adapter parts on your tile (see below)